bytebase/bytebase/README.md

 solution covering the entire database development lifecycle for Developers and DBAs to collaborate.

 Another key difference is Bytebase **doesn't** support Oracle and SQL Server.
-This is a conscious decision we make so that we can focus on supporting other databases without good tooliing support.
+This is a conscious decision we make so that we can focus on supporting other databases without good tooling support.
 In particular, many of our users tell us Bytebase is by far the best (and sometimes the only) database tool that can support their PostgreSQL and ClickHouse use cases.